 const MAX_UPLOAD_SIZE = 10485760;

-Now this is a trivial example (and mildly deceiving given that Node also handles part of this optimization at runtime).
-However, hopefully you see how unresolved expressions could quickly add up across a large codebase.
+This is a trivial example, but hopefully you can see how unresolved expressions could quickly add up across a large codebase.
 Resolving these constants at compile time rapidly speeds things up.

 Let's say you have <x-alert type="error" /> defined as: